frausto/jquery-isolatepage/README.md

 });
 ```

-In the above example, thing with the "dontseeme" class on pages with the body id set to "page_id" are immediatly hidden, while on pages with the id "testpageone" or "testpagetwo" they fade away.
+In the above example, on pages with the body id set to "page_id", the elements with the "dontseeme" class  are immediatly hidden.
+On pages with the id "testpageone" or "testpagetwo" they fade away.

 Contribute
 -------------------------------